2026-05-29 18:51:55 | EST

 News Analysis

-Fed Rate Cut Outlook - market cycles, sector performance, and capital flow analysis.
+Fed Rate Cut Outlook - valuation metrics, price action, and trading activity analysis.
 The latest jobs report suggests that persistent cost-of-living pressures may limit the Federal Reserve’s ability to cut interest rates in the near term.
 The data reinforces the central bank’s primary concern over inflation rather than labor market weakness, potentially delaying monetary easing.

 Live News